docsforadobe/premiere-plugin-guide/docs/export-controllers/export-controllers.rst

 This UI will need to be provided by the export controller.

 The export controller should then call ExportFile in the Export Controller Suite, which takes the TimelineID, a path to an exporter preset, and a path for the output.
 This will tell Premiere Pro to handle the export, displaying progress.
 The call will return either a success value, an error, or that the user canceled.
-During the export, the UI will be blocked, just as when doing a stan- dard export that doesn't use the Adobe Media Encoder Render Queue.
+During the export, the UI will be blocked, just as when doing a standard export that doesn't use the Adobe Media Encoder Render Queue.

 Once Premiere Pro completes the export, the call will return to the export controller.
 The plug-in can then perform any post-processing operations, such as transferring the newly exported file over the network, or registering the file in an asset management system.